Law School Democrats of America

 The Law Democrats of America (Law Dems) is a partisan group, but it is not officially affiliated with the Democratic National Committee (DNC).
-The organization is currently led by President Marc J. Hawk III, and the Executive Vice President is Spencer Jones.
+The organization is currently led by President Marc J. Hawk III, and the executive vice president is Spencer Jones.

 History

 Law School Democrats of America was founded in 2006 at Harvard Law School by David Burd.
 The organization's first event was a national convention, keynoted by DNC Chairman Howard Dean, at Harvard Law School.

-Mission

-Law Democrats of America is a national network of law students, legal professionals, and activist advancing democracy, civil rights, and civic change beyond law school.
-LDA is committed to defending the rule of law, expanding access to justice, and equipping the next generation of civic-minded legal leaders.
-Through organizing, education, and advocacy, LDA builds a pipeline of progressive legal talent ready to shape the future of our democracy—before and beyond electoral politics.

-National Goals

-Law Democrats of America seeks to: